-- Scarcity-driven, even though they may have money/success.
+- Scarcity-driven, even though you may have money/success.

-- Fear motivates them rather than love, passion or ease.
+- Fear motivates you rather than love, passion or ease.

-- Can be introverted or extroverted, but usually a combination of both; leaning more to introverted.
+- Can be introverted or extroverted, but usually a combination of both.

-- Most will say they hate drama, but find themselves in it (not just romantically).
+- You hate drama, but find yourself in it (not just romantically).

 - Avoid conversations that could be either confrontational, cause pain or criticism of the avoidant.
 Cannot handle it.
 It includes communicating through email and text as a way to avoid.

-- Avoids all emotions their own and others.
-Makes them uncomfortable.
+- Avoids all emotions your own and others.
+Makes you uncomfortable.

-- Always in the pursuit of things to keep most avoidants on a Ferris wheel. (as in no balance in their lives)
+- Always in the pursuit of things (as in no balance in your life)

-- Dramatic arc to romantic relationships, as healthy ones seem boring.
+- Dramatic tension to romantic relationships, as healthy ones seem boring.

-- Lives in the fantasy that it’s really about finding that perfect person and then it will all change.
+- Lives in the fantasy: it’s about finding that perfect person and it will all change.